digital-asset/daml/docs/generic-templates.md

 class (Creatable t, Choice t c r) => Exercisable t c r | t c -> r where exercise : ContractId t -> c -> Update r
 ```

+On top of these type classes, each `template` definition will generate a type class capturing all information about the defined template.

 ## Desugaring by example